The OHI site is undergoing maintenance from April 18-22.

 The discounted music licensing program offers OHI members the best rates in the business, no matter which PROs you go with.

-The open enrollment period for OHI’s 2025 discounted music licensing program will begin on August 12, 2024.
+The open enrollment period for OHI’s 2025 discounted music licensing program is August 12, 2024 – January 11, 2025.

 Music Licensing Terms and Conditions can be found here.